 3. Use Word of Mouth

 You may be able to find out about MCAT coaches directly from people they have helped.
 Throughout your studies, your peers will likely have tried free MCAT prep or paid services and could be able to provide you with leads.
 Asking around to see who had a positive experience with a specific coach or academic consulting firm is a great strategy for finding a service quickly.
 A recommendation or reference from another student is often a good indicator of a coach’s services.
 Reviews are also important, especially if they are online.
 Websites such as Trustpilot can provide detailed thoughts from former customers of any business but could be especially relevant for coaches or prep companies.
-Online reviews, especially if they are anonymous, tend to be the most honest and the most accurate representation of their services.
+Check out some BeMo reviews for a look at our prep services!

 4. Be Smart with Your Money